ramyacbabu90/ipsr-task/README.md

 - Run php artisan migrate
 - Run the project using php artisan serve.

+- Two menus avilable Send Request and Question bank
+- In request form put syllabus and select type of question
+- up on submitting the form, it will shows the generated questions and and option button to add the questions in to the database.
+- You can view the added questions under the question bank menu.

 Laravel is accessible, powerful, and provides tools required for large, robust applications.